Impatience grows as spare federal buildings stuck in bureaucracy | CBC News

 "We need action now.
 We need to make sure that there's something happening with these buildings," he said.
 "It is not feasible for me to wait six, seven, eight years before that work could begin."

 Naqvi is seeing progress on other properties, notably through Canada Lands Company, a Crown corporation whose responsibilities include developing former federal sites.
-The Wateridge Village development, located on a former air force base, is already home to about 1,000 people.
+The Wateridge Village development on a former air force base is already home to about 1,000 people.

 Naqvi said those projects also need to be sped up too, even if it isn't easy.